Sustainability & Lancaster Grand Theatre

 We have made Lancaster Grand Theatre as sustainable as we can within the restrictions of our historic building and budgets.
 Please contact the box office on 01524 64695 if you require any further information.
 Lancaster Grand Theatre splits sustainability into three areas: Productions, Buildings and Operations

 Materials used for set construction are mainly sourced from our off site store which contains a wide mix of scenery and props that are re-used over and over again.
-Apart from redecoration (where possible using part used paint cans), it is not permitted to modify or cut down scenery flats.
+Apart from redecoration (where possible using part used paint cans), we do not allow modification to our scenery flats.
 Props and costumes are continually reused.

-Our next step towards increasing sustainability is to complete the conversion of all lights to LED when funding allows.
+Our next step towards increased sustainability is the completion of the conversion of all lights to LED when funding allows.

 Staff and volunteers are encouraged to switch off lights when areas are not in use.
-The heat input from the hating boilers around is reduced to match the house size as we gain around 27 kw of heat from the audience members in a full house.
-We now use instant water heaters in the coffee bars and flask type coffee filters to minimise energy use.
-The auditorium is ventilated by purpose built low noise fans in the roof space to minimise the possibility of cross infections should any audience member have an infectious condition.
-If temperatures rise, additional wall vents can be opened to remove excess heat to maintain a comfortable environment.
+The boiler control system modulates boiler output to compensate for the heat generated by the usdience members which gives an input of sround 37 kw for a full house.
+We now use instant water heaters in the coffee bars and “flask type” coffee filters to minimise energy use.
+The auditorium is ventilated by low energy, low noise fans in the roof space to provide ventilation as the temperatures rise. in addition, there are manually openable wall vents to allow the fans to draw in additional cool air from outside to maintain a comfortable environment.